 PETER: However, this is an erroneous (wrong) interpretation of the verse, because this verse refers to the comparison between the state of the incarnation and the state of what is before the incarnation.
 Christ the Lord was speaking here not about his divine nature, and this is because the Son is equal to the Father in essence (the divine nature).
-However, incorrectly.
-But Athanasius explained the correct meaning of these verses to him and to everyone who was attending the council.
-In addition, Athanasius used other Bible verses to clarify the truth and prove the upright faith.
-Let me explain.
-Athanasius used these verses to confirm that...

-He was speaking about His incarnation with the meaning that God the Word descended from His glory and was incarnate and became man to fulfill our salvation "He emptied himself, and took the form of a servant" (Phil 2:7).
+However, He was speaking about His incarnation with the meaning that God the Word descended from His glory and was incarnate and became man to fulfill our salvation "He emptied himself, and took the form of a servant" (Phil 2:7).
 That means, He took human flesh and became a human, but without the ancestral original sin (the sin of Adam and Eve), since He is the Holy One Who does not know sin).